What is a Domestic Misconnection?

 If there is a misconnection, photos will only be taken of the relevant drains, pipes or manholes.
 During some assessments garden furniture/plant pots etc. may need to be moved if they are covering a drain which needs to be accessed.
 In these cases, the DURL Stormwater Assessors will ask the homeowner/tenant for permission to take photos of before and after moving the items to ensure they are placed back in the same condition.

 Is the DURL Project compliant with GDPR requirements?

-The Dublin Urban Rivers LIFE (DURL) Project has created a privacy statement to demonstrate the firm commitment to privacy and the security of the personal data provided and a copy of the privacy statement is provided to householders at the time of the assessment.
+The DURL Project has created a privacy statement to demonstrate the firm commitment to privacy and the security of the personal data provided and a copy of the privacy statement is provided to the homeowner/tenant at the time of the domestic misconnection assessment.